 Proportions: 2:1

-Purpose: displayed in the app as a banner for the current event
+Purpose: displayed in the app as the banner for the current event

 Format: PNG, SVG, PDF, AI